I can not do it

 Cursors in the cursor library on this site are drawn over a cross-hair to easily see where the hot spot lays.

-The hot spot is at the tip of the pencil
+The hot spot is at the tip of arrow | The hot spot is in the center | The hot spot is at the tip of the pencil |

 Windows does not always use the arrow cursor.
 It uses different cursors in different situations.
 There is a hand cursor for internet links, a circle or hourglass cursor when your computer is busy and other.
 There is a total of 15 different cursor roles.